 - 4.1.1 Any financial forecast is based on a series of assumptions.
-The key assumptions are set out below: - Pay Pay awards have been assumed to average 2% over the period, which is in line with the average of headline increases from the most recent local government pay awards. - Prices CPI inflation will be 3.1% for 2022/23 per the September 2021 CPI rate; and will be 2.4% over the remaining period in line with Actuary's assumptions for the 2019 valuation.
-This impacts a small portion of the operational budget but is a key driver for the cost of benefits in payment. - Contribution Income The forecast is based on the actuarial results of the 2019 Valuation for Future Service Rates and Deficit recovery payments that apply from April 2020 to March 2023 and takes account of the pattern of prepayments made by some of the larger employers in the scheme (in order to benefit from a reduction in the total to be paid over the 3-year period).
-The forecast for April 2023 to March 2025 is less certain pending the results of the 2022 triennial valuation becoming available but, in the absence of any better information at this time, is based on assuming a similar overall funding level and similar pattern of prepayments as resulted from the 2019 valuation. - Volume Driven Benefits and Transfers Costs/Income These are based on three year moving averages, adjusted where relevant for known large one-off items such as bulk transfers out. - The assumptions in the operational budget forecast have been varied from the above for 2022/23 in relation to pay; where rather than including an assumed pay award on individual salaries, a separate corporate contingency has instead been introduced as explained in paragraph 4.2.5 below and in further detail in the annual budget report elsewhere on this agenda. - Investment returns are assumed to be in line with actuarial assumptions. - External investment management costs have been separately analysed in order to produce the forecast based on experience to date plus known changes and estimated changes as a result of continued transition to Pooling. - 4.1.2 Based on current knowledge, these assumptions are reasonable.
+The key assumptions are set out below: - Pay Pay awards have been assumed to average 2% over the period, which is in line with the average of headline increases from the most recent local government pay awards. - Prices CPI inflation will be 10.1% for 2023 per the September 2022 CPI rate.
+With the current CPI volatility, the future rates for the remainder of the medium term have been based on estimates specific to the area being projected. - Contribution Income and Benefits Payments- The forecast is produced by the actuary for both income and expenditure, based on the latest valuation results. - Investment returns are assumed to be in line with actuarial assumptions. - External investment management costs have been separately analysed in order to produce the forecast based on experience to date, plus known changes and estimated changes as a result of continued transition to Pooling. - 4.1.2 Based on current knowledge, these assumptions are reasonable.
 We will continue to develop and refine our forecasting techniques over the period to provide a robust basis for resource planning.